donmccurdy/donmccurdycom-2017/src/posts/0003-grayscale-bookmarklet.md

 slug: grayscale-bookmarklet
 date: 2015-05-14 04:00:00
 layout: post.html
+snippet: A bit of code that can be used to convert any webpage (or part of a page) to grayscale.
 ---

 A bit of code that can be used to convert any webpage (or part of a page) to grayscale.
 Because accessibility!